MES64/Sorting-Visualiser/README.md

 ## Installation

-For now, you must pull the code into Android Studio and run on an emulator to give it a go yourself.
+For now, you must pull the code onto your computer and click on the html file to give it a go yourself.

 ## Implementing Sorting Visualiser